About the Client

 E-gates, or Automated Border Control gates can massively reduce the security-related workload of border control agencies, while offering automated identity verification based on the passengers’ travel documents and their biometric data.
 As border guards’ do not need to perform hundreds of passport checks, they can better focus on the passengers, on the personal identification and on the overall security of the border control procedure, while the self-service system can quickly and securely process the travelers.

 The key components of the ABC gate – passport scanner, live face recognition system, and physical access control – makes border crossing faster and more efficient.
-On average, the 2-step identity verification process takes 15 seconds per an average passenger, but those who have used the gate before and have some experience, the time reduces to even 10-12 seconds.
+On average, the 2-step identity verification process takes 15 seconds per an average passenger, but for those who have used the gate before and have some experience, the time reduces to even 10-12 seconds.

 Thanks to simultaneous processing, the system can work even faster than that, as the next passenger can already start the process while the previous person is still in progress (still inside the gate).
 As a result, a 4-gate ABC unit can process 24 persons in a minute – which also means taking a full Airbus A320 flight in less than 8 minutes!

-The process of Automated Border Control
+The Process of Automated Border Control

-The system makes a face verification check, comparing the photo from the ID and the live face photograph.
+- The system makes a face verification check, comparing the photo from the ID and the live face photograph.
 At the same time, the backend system, connected to national and international ID databases, runs a cross-check analysis.

-Once it is completed, the gate opens – the passenger can pass through and the border control is completed.
+- Once it is completed, the gate opens – the passenger can pass through and the border control is completed.

-During the whole process, the overview camera system monitors what is happening, this way ensuring the appropriate use of the gates.
+- During the whole process, the overview camera system monitors what is happening, this way ensuring the appropriate use of the gates.

-The passport reader device, integrated in the outer kiosk is developed by Adaptive Recognition Hungary Inc., model: Combo Smart Kiosk.
+The passport reader device, integrated into the outer kiosk is developed by Adaptive Recognition Hungary Inc., model: Combo Smart Kiosk.
 This unit is a professional ID verification tool, including several features designed for e-gate usage, such as:

-rectangular design and mounting points for built-in purposes
+- Rectangular design and mounting points for built-in purposes

-Adaptive Light Control (the reader compensates for any external light)
+- Adaptive Light Control (the reader compensates for any external light)

-BSI-compatible RFID reading system (contactless chip reading according to the highest industry standards).
+- BSI-compatible RFID reading system (contactless chip reading according to the highest industry standards).

 See how external light interference is filtered out by the outstanding Adaptive Light Control function:

-For the airport
+- For the Airport

-For the government
+- For the Government

-For the passengers
+- For the Passengers